arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 |    0x02     |  Pressure   |
 |    0x03     |   Current   |

-***As the Modbus Holding Registers are __uint16_t__ the data sent should be a positive integer between 0 and 65535, for this reason the data is sent multiplied by a 100 factor.
-This way a measured temperature of 42.5 C will be sent as 4250.***
+***Since Modbus Holding Registers are __uint16_t__, the data sent should be a positive integer between 0 and 65535.
+Therefore, the data is multiplied by a factor of 100.
+For example, a measured temperature of 42.5 °C will be sent as 4250.***

 ### Opta Code